 - Oxygen (O2)

 Microorganisms such as bacteria, fungi, bugs, and worms operate in three steps to form compost in the presence of moisture and oxygen.
-The length of time it takes to complete the process is determined on how involved you are, the size of your pile, and what you put into it.
+The time it takes to complete the process is determined by how involved you are, the size of your pile, and what you put into it.

 Microorganisms degrade carbon and nitrogen in the appropriate proportions, allowing plant life to extract more nutrients and thrive, releasing oxygen back into the environment.
 The more nutrients in your soil, the more greens you’ll be able to grow.

 Experts believe the composting process can take anything from a few months to three years, according to Daily Gardener.
-There are several steps you can take to go to the faster end of the range and have your lawn and garden in better form more quickly.
-Composting is an important part of living a sustainable lifestyle, and it can also help your garden grow faster.
+You can take several steps to go to the faster end of the range and have your lawn and garden in a better form more quickly.
+Composting is important to living a sustainable lifestyle and can help your garden grow faster.

 Understanding the compost pile materials